-Shaikh Saleh Abdullah Kamel Chairman
+Shaikh Saleh Abdullah Kamel

+Chairman

-He is the Chairman of the Dallah Al Barak Group, one of the largest business groups in Saudi Arabia.
-He founded the group more than 50 years ago and created Al Baraka Investment and Development, a holding company for many Islamic Banks, Financial Institutions and companies operating according to Islamic teachings in various diversified businesses around the world.
+Shaikh Saleh Abdullah Kamel is the Chairman of the Dallah Al Baraka Group, one of the largest business groups in the Kingdom of Saudi Arabia.
+He founded the group more than 50 years ago and created Al Baraka Investment and Development, a holding company for many Islamic Banks, Financial Institutions and companies in various diversified businesses around the world.

-Shaikh Saleh Abdullah Kamel is recognized as one of the pioneer personalities in the field of Islamic banking and finance and he enjoys the reputation of being the highest authority in the field of Islamic economy.
+He is recognized as one of the pioneers of Islamic banking and finance and enjoys the reputation of being the highest authority in the field of Islamic economics.

-In addition to being Chairman and Board Member of many companies within The Dallah Al Baraka Group, he is on the Boards of many social, charitable and cultural societies and foundations like Arab Thought Foundations, King Abdulaziz and His Companions Foundation for the Gifted, Islamic Solidary Fund, Arab Academy for Finance and Banking.
+In addition to being Chairman and Board Member of many companies within the Dallah Al Baraka Group, he is on the Boards of many social, charitable and cultural societies and foundations such as Arab Thought Foundations, King Abdulaziz and His Companions Foundation for the Gifted, Islamic Solidarity Fund, and Arab Academy for Finance and Banking.

-Shaikh Saleh Abdullah Kamel is the President of Islamic Chambers of Commerce, Industry and Agriculture, the General Council for Islamic Banks and Financial Institutions and the Jeddah Chamber of Commerce and Industry.
-He is a Member of President's Advisory Panel at the Islamic Development Bank.
-In recognition of his personal endeavors and the remarkable contribution of the Dallah Al Baraka Group in enhancing economic development and creating jobs and well being, Shaikh Saleh Abdullah Kamel has been awarded many medals, titles and prizes including Jordanian Independence Decoration, King Abdulaziz Decoration, Saudi Arabia, Al Alawi Decoration, Morocco, Royal Award for Islamic Finance, Malaysia and Islamic Banker Award by the Islamic Development Bank.
+Shaikh Saleh Abdullah Kamel is the President of The Islamic Chamber of Commerce, Industry and Agriculture and the General Council for Islamic Banks and Financial Institutions.
+He is a Member of President's Advisory Panel at Islamic Development Bank.

+In recognition of his personal endeavors and the remarkable contribution of the Dallah Al Baraka Group in enhancing economic development and creating jobs and well being, Shaikh Saleh Abdullah Kamel has been awarded many medals, titles and prizes including the Jordanian Independence Decoration, the King Abdulaziz Decoration - Kingdom of Saudi Arabia, the Al Alawi Decoration - Morocco, the Royal Award for Islamic Finance - Malaysia and the Islamic Banker Award by the Islamic Development Bank.